junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 ~~Including/mention "Genesis XIX" in summary~~

 use "Castiel" in first few chapters, change to "Cas" only after they get close and familiar

 the angel in chap 1 Cas come to search is Jonah and he didn't survive (mention that in later chapters)

+Dean has faith in angel/heaven in his 4ky ago version, gradually forgetting/losing faith until the current version doesn't even believe in angel

 ## Main